k-gregor/git-workshop/README.md

 2. a little hands-on workshop
 3. set up a git repository in your own code

+Note: I will focus on using the command line.
+You can also work with a user interface if you want.
+But the slides are for the command line.
+And I think it is good to do it at least once this way, to really know what is going on.

 ---
 # git vs github